LtbLightning/bdk-flutter-workshop/INSTRUCTIONS.md

 The missing code parts in the `BitcoinWalletService` class have numbered comments to guide you through the implementation one function at a time.

-Solutions are also provided in the [`solutions`](./solutions/) folder, but try to implement the functions yourself first.
+Solutions are also provided in the [solutions](SOLUTIONS.md) file, but try to implement the functions yourself first.
 If you get stuck, take a look at the solutions to get an idea of how to proceed.

 ## 1. Generate a new private key